Failure to Yield Accidents in DC

 • Yielding to traffic in roundabouts

 DC’s complex road network with numerous traffic circles and multi-lane intersections creates frequent opportunities for failure to yield violations.
-Penalties for failure to yield violations in Washington DC include fines up to $500, points on driving records, and potential license suspension.
-More importantly for failure to yield accident victims, these violations create clear evidence of negligence that strengthens personal injury claims.
+Failure to yield violations in Washington, DC can result in fines, points on a driver’s record, and, in some cases, license suspension for repeated or serious traffic offenses.

 Two vehicles are shown after a front-end collision caused by a failure to yield, with significant damage to the bumper, hood, and wheel area of one car.
 The impact took place during a suspected left-turn conflict.
 Emergency responders in reflective gear are visible in the background.
 This image supports legal services offered by Regan Zambri Long PLLC in Washington, DC, where attorneys help victims of failure-to-yield crashes seek compensation